-Parameter SNMPv1/v2c Authentication Read community Defines the community name for read access Admin community Defines the community name for admin access Allowed host Defines the host which is allowed for admin access
+Parameter SNMPv1/v2c Authentication Read community Defines the community name for read access Admin community Defines the community name for admin access Allowed host Defines the host which is allowed for admin access to authenticate against the SNMP server.
+Please refer to chapter 5.8.2 for more information.

 Attention must be paid to the fact that SNMP passwords have to be more than 8 characters long.
 Shorter passwords will be doubled for SNMP (e.g. admin01 becomes admin01admin01).
+Due to the use of passphrases in SNMP it is mandatory to store passwords of users who shall be able

 Please note that the SNMP daemon is also listening on WAN interfaces and it is therefore suggested to restrict the access with the firewall.